adamaltmejd/education-choice-pap/3_Behavioral_Spill_Overs_from_Sibling_Choice.md

 ## Previous Literature

+This project is closely related to @Joensen2017_spillovers_educational.
+They study how younger siblings are affected by their older's choice of high school education when the older sibling experiences an increase in availability of high school maths.
+They find that younger siblings are 2-3 percentage points more likely to to choose a math/science track in high school if the older sibling was given a quasi-randomly introduced expanded choice margin for science related fields.

 There is a small literature about the effect of role models and social transmission mechanisms. @Kosse2016_formation_prosociality randomly expose both low and high SES children to a pro social mentor, and show that the observed gap in prosociality between groups of different SES is closed, even still 2 years after the treatment.
 Exposure to the mentor also increases probability to apply for gymnasium, the German academic track high school.
 Moreover, @Dahl2014_peer_effects find strong peer effects in parental leave uptake between coworkers and brothers, giving credence to the existence of a social transmission mechanism between siblings.
-Of course, there is also a large body of research on intergenerational mobility [see @Black2011_recent_developments for an overview and e.g. @Fagereng2015_why_wealthy for some causal evidence], where correlations in both education attainment and earnings between generation is prevalent.
+Of course, there is also a large body of research on intergenerational mobility (see @Black2011_recent_developments for an overview and e.g. @Fagereng2015_why_wealthy for some causal evidence), where correlations in both education attainment and earnings between generation is prevalent.

 The existence of an information channel with an impact on student choices has been found in a number of studies.
 In a similar institutional environment to the Swedish one, @PekkalaKerr2015_postsecondary_education use a large scale field experiment to show that informing students about labor market outcomes of different fields has a large impact on choices of the least informed students.
 Furthermore, @Fricke2016_exposure_academic use random assignment of the subject matter of students' research paper to show that exposure to Economics increases the likelihood of the field being chosen for major. @Hastings2016_uninformed_college perform a large representative survey of Chilean applicants and find that they systematically overestimate earnings of past graduates.
 Their respondents list prestige and accreditation as the primary reason for their degree choice.
 Between 35% and 47% of applicants do not even know what they will earn after graduation.
 There are many other papers that study the determinants of degree choice, all stressing the importance of non-pecuniary factors. @ScottClayton2012_information_constraints provides a review of this literature, with many examples of how lack of information affects choice.

 There is also evidence that the lack of information about higher education is unequal, and affects low SES applicants more. @Hastings2015_effects_earnings use a randomly administered earnings disclosure policy that induces low SES individuals to apply for fields with higher returns.
-Their results fit well with the hypothesis that I present below; that earnings disclosure mostly affects low SES individuals could be because they are worse informed about the actual outcomes. @Bowen2009_crossing_finish find that a large proportion of highly qualified but poor applicants did not attend the most selective institution that they were qualified for, even though such institutions often offer better financial aid.
+Their results fit well with the hypothesis that I present below; that earnings disclosure mostly affects low SES individuals could be because they are worse informed about the actual outcomes. @Bowen2009_crossing_finish find that a large proportion of highly qualified but poor applicants did not attend the most selective institution that they were qualified for, even though such institutions often offer superior financial aid.

 ## Hypotheses